tomatolog/manticore/docs/8_sphinxql_reference/reload_index_syntax.rst

     RELOAD INDEX idx [ FROM '/path/to/index_files' ]

-RELOAD INDEX allows you to rotate indexes using SphinxQL.
+RELOAD INDEX allows you to rotate indexes using ManticoreQL.

 It has two modes of operation.
-First one (without specifying a path) makes Sphinx daemon check for new index files in directory specified in `the section called “path” <../index_configuration_options/path.md>`__.
+First one (without specifying a path) makes Manticore daemon check for new index files in directory specified in `the section called “path” <../index_configuration_options/path.md>`__.
 New index files must have a idx.new.sp? names.